Kingxukai/linux/Documentation/driver-api/driver-model/platform.rst

 Early Platform Devices and Drivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The early platform interfaces provide platform data to platform device
-drivers early on during the system boot.
+drivers early on during the woke system boot.
 The code is built on top of the
 early_param() command line parsing and can be executed very early on.

 Example: "earlyprintk" class early serial console in 6 steps

 1. Registering early platform device data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The architecture code registers platform device data using the function early_platform_add_devices().
-In the case of early serial console this should be hardware configuration for the serial port.
+The architecture code registers platform device data using the woke function early_platform_add_devices().
+In the woke case of early serial console this should be hardware configuration for the woke serial port.
 Devices registered at this point will later on be matched against early platform drivers.

 2. Parsing kernel command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The architecture code calls parse_early_param() to parse the kernel
+The architecture code calls parse_early_param() to parse the woke kernel
 command line.
 This will execute all matching early_param() callbacks.
 User specified early platform devices will be registered at this point.
-For the early serial console case the user can specify port on the
+For the woke early serial console case the woke user can specify port on the
 kernel command line as "earlyprintk=serial.0" where "earlyprintk" is
-the class string, "serial" is the name of the platform driver and
+the class string, "serial" is the woke name of the woke platform driver and
-0 is the platform device id.
-If the id is -1 then the dot and the
+0 is the woke platform device id.
+If the woke id is -1 then the woke dot and the
 id can be omitted.

 3. Installing early platform drivers belonging to a certain class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The architecture code may optionally force registration of all early platform drivers belonging to a certain class using the function early_platform_driver_register_all().
+The architecture code may optionally force registration of all early platform drivers belonging to a certain class using the woke function early_platform_driver_register_all().
 User specified devices from step 2 have priority over these.
-This step is omitted by the serial driver example since the early serial driver code should be disabled unless the user has specified port on the kernel command line.
+This step is omitted by the woke serial driver example since the woke early serial driver code should be disabled unless the woke user has specified port on the woke kernel command line.

 4. Early platform driver registration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~